FelixK15/c_ocoa/README.md

 The project has additional support for these options:
 ```
-    -o <output>     | Specifies where to write the generated C files
+    -o <output>     | Specifies where to write the generated C files.
+Default: Working Directory
-    -p <prefix>     | Specifies a prefix that should be added to the name of the generated C files
+    -p <prefix>     | Specifies a prefix that should be added to the name of the generated C files.
+Default: No prefix
 ```

 eg: This will generate the C API for classes that start with `CG`.
 The generated C files will be written to the `~/c_ocoa/output/` directory and all generated files will be prefixed with `awesome_company_`.